Company Policies

 DATA PROTECTION

-CTAIMA complies with the obligations of the General Data Protection Regulation 2016/679 (GDPR) and Organic Law 3/2018 on Data Protection.
-Consequently, the personal data voluntarily provided will be handled with absolute confidentiality and exclusively to provide you our service proposal and to monitor it and send you commercial information about our products and services, including by electronic means.
-You data will be retained until the acceptance or rejection of the proposal and/or the request is made to no longer receive commercial communications.
-You can always exercise your rights to access, rectification, suppression, portability, limitation and opposition by addressing the data controller at CTAIMA, at C/ Salvador Espriu 18, 43007 Tarragona, or at delegado-datos@ctaima.com.
-Insofar as the service involves access to data for which the CLIENT is responsible, CTAIMA guarantees that it will only access said personal data when strictly necessary for the performance or fulfilment of the subject matter and purpose of the commercial agreement between both entities, and always according to the instructions provided by the Data Controller, signing a Data Processor Contract, as stipulated in Article 28 of the General Data Protection Regulation (EU 2016/679).
+CTAIMA complies with the obligations of the General Data Protection Regulation 2016/679 (GDPR) and the Spanish Organic Law 3/2018 on Data Protection, as well as the data protection regulations of the countries in which it operates.
+Consequently, any personal data voluntarily provided will be treated with strict confidentiality and exclusively for the purpose of presenting our service proposal, following up on it, and sending commercial information about our products and services, including via electronic means.
+Your data will be retained until the acceptance or rejection of the proposal and/or request to unsubscribe from commercial communications.
+You may at any time exercise your rights of access, rectification, deletion, portability, restriction, objection, and other rights recognized under applicable regulations by contacting the data controller at CTAIMA, c/ Salvador Espriu 18, 43007 Tarragona, Spain, or at delegado-datos@ctaima.com

 CONFIDENTIALITY